rtryan98/rtryan98.github.io/_posts/2025-10-04-ocean-rendering-part-1.md

   - [A3: Directional Spreading Functions](#a3-directional-spreading-functions)

 ## Introduction
+\[Tessendorf 2001\]'s *Simulating Ocean Water* might be one of the more famous papers known in the graphics space.
+His work serves as the basis for any Fast Fourier Transform based ocean simulation in computer graphics.
+However, given the age of the paper, several improvements have been made.
+In this blog post, I'll to go through the theory, the mathematics, and the process of implementing an ocean simulation using a somewhat more modern approach.

 For the sake of brevity, I'll skip simpler procedural wave techniques such as sum of sines or plain [trochoidal or Gerstner waves](https://en.wikipedia.org/wiki/Trochoidal_wave) because their formulations lack relevance to implementing an FFT ocean simulation.
 It's important to note, however, that the result of an FFT ocean simulation is technically the same result as if adding up tons of Gerstner waves than GPUs could handle in a single rendered frame at >60fps.
-Because this topic is deeper than the Mariana Trench, and because I am not an oceanographer, I'll try to be as concise as possible whilst keeping the most important information.
+Because this topic is deeper than the Mariana Trench, and because I am not an oceanographer, I'll try to be as concise as possible whilst keeping the most essential information.
-[Ocean waves simulation with Fast Fourier transform \[Pensionerov 2020\]](https://www.youtube.com/watch?v=kGEqaX4Y4bQ) made a great overview of the technique itself and I highly recommend you to watch his work!
+Furthermore, [Ocean waves simulation with Fast Fourier transform \[Pensionerov 2020\]](https://www.youtube.com/watch?v=kGEqaX4Y4bQ) made a great overview of the technique itself and I highly recommend you to watch his work!
+Additionally, if you're more of a code-person, Gikster's [Oceans: Theory to Implementation](https://gikster.dev/posts/Ocean-Simulation/) may be more up your alley.
+I felt there was a small lack of accessible resources for actually understanding the processes behind ocean simulation and what the formulae mean, so with this post, I want to add another resource for people interested in implementing an ocean simulation.
+With this being said, I hope I can make the topic justice.
+In a way, it's actually quite funny.
+I'm a graphics programmer and during research for this topic I've gone neck-deep into oceanographic literature that otherwise has nothing to do with graphics.

-A small note on the structure of this blog post: Because most of the math can be directly translated to shader code, I've decided to omit code snippets unless they're absolutely necessary to understand this topic.
+A small note on the structure of this blog post: Because most of the math can be directly translated to shader code, I've decided to omit full code snippets and instead opted to use pseudocode.
-My own implementation, as of now, can be found [in my renderer's GitHub repository](https://github.com/rtryan98/renderer/tree/b432b054b9734f55b924c25582b085f319c94db7).
+My own implementation, as of now, can be found [in my renderer's GitHub repository](https://github.com/rtryan98/renderer).
+Further references would be [Ocean URP](https://github.com/gasgiant/Ocean-URP), which is the continued implementation of \[Pensionerov 2020\], and [EncinoWaves](https://github.com/blackencino/EncinoWaves), which is the reference implementation of \[Horvath 2015\].

 #### Algorithm Walkthrough
+First and foremost, most of the meat of this algorithm is done in *Fourier space*, or *spectral space*, depending on how you want to call it.
+In Fourier space, we don't have any spatial information.
+Instead, we have *frequencies*, constructed as complex values representing *amplitude* and *phase*.

 The structure of the ocean surface simulation pipeline is split up into the following parts:
-1. Generate an initial *oceanographic spectrum* in a compute shader and store the results into a texture.
+1. Generate an initial *oceanographic spectrum* in a compute shader.
-2. Given the oceanographic spectrum, compute the *time-dependent oceanographic spectrum*.
+2. Given the oceanographic spectrum, calculate the *time-dependent oceanographic spectrum* and compute the spectrum of the surface displacement and its partial derivatives.
-    1. Compute the partial derivatives required for horizontal displacement and to acquire normal vectors.
-    2. Store the developed spectrum and its partial derivatives in other textures.
-3. Compute the inverse Fast-Fourier-Transform of the newly stored textures.
+3. Compute the inverse Fourier transform of the displacement and partial derivative spectra, yielding their spatial values.

 Yes, that's really it for the simulation.
+In a way, the first two steps can be though of as creating a set of inputs one would use to calculate Gerstner waves, with the inverse Fourier transform being the summation of those waves.
 Even though those are just this few it took me a lot of time to achieve a proper result.
-Either way, in the next chapters I'll go over some theory and the mathematics required to implement the ocean surface simulation.
+The next chapters will go over some theory and the mathematics required to implement the ocean surface simulation.

 #### Parameters and Notation
 A small list of the parameters and their notation that'll be used in here: